allegro/allegro.tech/_posts/2019-09-30-grouping-and-organizing-classes.md

 * be sure that the class will not be used incorrectly and/or in the wrong place

 If we combine encapsulation at the package level with that at the level of a single class, we get a surprising result.
-Creating so-called spaghetti code will be seriously hindered :)
+Creating the so-called spaghetti code will be seriously hindered :)

 Let's divide our project into main packages according to the above information:
 ```